pomerium/pomerium/docs/reference/readme.md

 :::tip

-Pomerium can hot-reload route configuration details, certificates, and other proxy settings.
+Pomerium can hot-reload route configuration details, authorization policy, certificates, and other proxy settings.

 :::